kwakwaversal/saltstack-formula-plenv/README.md

 ## Description
 plenv will be installed in ~/.plenv.
-This is assumed when cloning the main repository, when cloning ndenv-related plugins, and conditional checks for certain salt states.
+This is assumed when cloning the main repository, when cloning plenv-related plugins, and conditional checks for certain salt states.
 It's not currently possible to change the default installation folder without updating the whole formula.